rambotech/winexpext/README.md

 # winexpext
 A collection of Microsoft Windows Explorer file and folder context-menu extensions.

-Requires .NET Core 3.0 installed to build the binaries.
+- Requires .NET Core 3.0 installed to build the binaries.
+- Designed using Visual Studio Code.

 To install the extensions in Windows Explorer: